Natural History Museum - Marc Lamy/Unsplash

 British Library

-170 million items and 330 miles of shelf space make The British Library one of the biggest museums in London.
-It also hosts regular, curated exhibitions based around its rare collections; including displays of the original manuscripts of Charles Dickens, Virginia Wolf, Jack Kerouac, Lewis Carroll and varying instalments of maps, sacred texts, newspaper and sound archives.
+170 million items and 330 miles of shelf space make The British Library one of London’s biggest museums.
+It also hosts regular, curated exhibitions based around its rare collections, including displays of the original manuscripts of Charles Dickens, Virginia Wolf, Jack Kerouac, and Lewis Carroll as well as ancient maps, sacred texts, newspaper and sound archives.

 The British Museum | Holborn